Trusted by world-class organizations

 What is a Design Sprint in Product Design?

-A Design Sprint is a focused, time-boxed process used in product design to quickly solve problems and test ideas.
-It typically lasts five days and brings together a cross-functional team to design, prototype, and validate solutions with real users before full development.
+A Design Sprint is a focused, time-boxed process used in product design to solve problems and test ideas quickly.
+It typically lasts five days and brings together a cross-functional team to design, prototype, and validate solutions with real users.
+The goal is to reduce the risk of building the wrong product by getting fast feedback early in the design process.

 How a Design Sprint Works